-Of course, it’s important to remember that since chocolate is a calorie-dense food, caution needs to be taken to balance caloric intake to avoid weight gain.
-And remember, today’s standard chocolate confections are typically a processed mix of chocolate liquor, cocoa butter, cocoa powder, sugar, emulsifiers, and milk that may minimize its potential polyphenol content.
-In finished products, the amount of cocoa can vary from 7-35 percent in milk chocolate to 30-80 percent in dark chocolate.
+Of course, it’s important to remember that chocolate is a calorie-dense food and should be enjoyed in moderation.
+Today’s standard chocolate confections are typically a processed mix of chocolate liquor, cocoa butter, cocoa powder, sugar, emulsifiers, and milk that may minimize its potential health benefits.
+Learn more about how to enjoy the health benefits of dark chocolate here.

-Here are some of my favorite recipes featuring dark chocolate:
+For some of my other favorite plant-based recipes featuring dark chocolate, check out the following: